datalad-handbook/book/docs/basics/101-136-filesystem.rst

 What if renamed the whole superdataset?
 And how do I remove a file, or directory, or subdataset?

-Therefore, there is an extra tutorial offered by the courses' TA today, and you attend.
+Therefore, there is an extra tutorial today, and you attend.
 There is no better way of learning than doing.
 Here, in the safe space of the ``DataLad-101`` course, you can try out all of the things you would be unsure about or reluctant to try